i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 > **Key Takeaway:** XOR outputs 1 only when its inputs are different.
 It’s essential for circuits like adders and programming tricks.

-![XOR Gate in CircuitVerse](./images/XOR-gate_circuitverse.png) *Figure: The standard XOR gate symbol in CircuitVerse.*
+![XOR Gate in CircuitVerse](./images/XOR-gate_circuitverse.png) *Figure: The abstract symbol for the Exclusive OR (XOR) gate (left) and its function in a basic circuit (right), taking two inputs A and B and producing an output Y that is active only if the inputs are different.*

 Like the AND gate, XOR is a composite gate.
 For all gates we show the asbtract symbol used in diagrams as we introduce them, but we will continue our practice of building it from our established primitives.
 Here is a version of an XOR gate built from OR and NOT, our minecraft primitives.